-- (1) Excludes the shares of Class A common stock underlying the Warrants, as the Warrants are not exercisable until October 27, 2021.
+- (1) Excludes the shares of Class A common stock underlying the Warrants.
 Reflects the redemption of 1.3 million Acies Class A ordinary shares. - (2) Includes 0.9 million shares of Class A common stock, held by Acies Acquisition, LLC (the "Sponsor") that are subject to forfeiture if certain earnout conditions are not satisfied, as the shares are issued and outstanding as of the Closing of the Business Combination.
-The 0.9 million shares do not have voting rights until the Earnout Triggering Events have occurred.

-(3) Excludes the shares of Class A and Class B common stock underlying stock options and the Earnout Shares, as they do not represent legally outstanding shares of common stock at Closing.
+The 0.9 million shares do not have voting rights until the Earnout Triggering Events have occurred. - (3) Excludes the shares of Class A and Class B common stock underlying stock options and the Earnout Shares, as they do not represent legally outstanding shares of common stock at Closing.

-In connection with the Business Combination, the Company incurred direct and incremental costs of \$32.4 million related to the equity issuance, consisting primarily of investment banking and other professional fees, which were recorded to additional paid-in capital as a reduction of proceeds.
+In connection with the Business Combination, the Company incurred direct and incremental costs of \$32.8 million related to the equity issuance, consisting primarily of investment banking and other professional fees, which were recorded to additional paid-in capital as a reduction of proceeds.

-The Company incurred approximately \$1.4 million of expenses primarily related to advisory, legal and accounting fees in conjunction with the Business Combination.
-Of this, \$0.8 million and \$1.2 million was recorded in general and administrative expenses on the consolidated statements of operations for the three and six months ended June 30, 2021, respectively.
+The Company incurred approximately \$1.4 million of expenses primarily related to advisory, legal, and accounting fees in conjunction with the Business Combination.
+Of this, \$0.1 million and \$1.3 million was recorded in general and administrative expenses on the consolidated statements of operations for the years ended December 31, 2021 and December 31, 2020, respectively.

 The aggregate consideration for the Business Combination was approximately \$1,041.0 million, payable in the form of the Company's Class A and Class B common stock and cash.
-The following table summarizes the merger consideration (in thousands, except per share information).
+The following table summarizes the merger consideration (in thousands, except per share information):

-( Consideration
+Consideration

 Cash consideration \$ 102,020

 Shares transferred at closing (1) 86,838

 Value per share \$ 10.00

 Share consideration \$ 868,380

 Total consideration \$ 970,400

 Shares of common stock underlying vested options 7,060

 Value per share \$ 10.00

-70,600
+Total consideration for vested options 70,600

 Aggregate consideration \$ 1,041,000